Skull220/DDLCtVN/README.md

 Monika's jealousy, Sayori's depression, Natsuki's home life, and Yuri's self harm are all issues present that you can help (or fail to help) deal with.

 >Will it keep the element of choice?
-# DDLC,The Normal VN!
->What is this hip, cool new mod?

-Esentially, as the name implies.
-Each character gets 7 more scenes with you, as well as Monika getting her own route.

->When do i get my hands on this?

-Current release is slated sometime before February 14th, 2018.
-Version 1.2, including new art and possibly new music, is planned for a later date.

->Will it keep the darker tone DDLC has?

-Monika's jealousy, Sayori's depression, Natsuki's home life, and Yuri's self harm are all issues present that you can help (or fail to help) deal with.

->Will it keep the element of choice?

 Each chapter will include one choice.
 At the final chapter, your choices will decide your ending.